Adana: Fairs

 The fifth Çukurova Book Fair took place in 2012, hosting 182,450 visitors from Çukurova and neighbouring regions.
 More than two hundred publishers and volunteer organisations had stands, more than 50 cultural events were performed and 300 authors were present to meet their readers.
 At the same time, the Çukurova Education Fair was organised at the Tüyap Exhibition Centre with the participation of 45 education institutions.

 Universities

-There are two state universities and one foundation university inside the city and another foundation university just outside it.
-Universities are regulated by the Council of Higher Education (YÖK).

 Çukurova University is a state university located on the eastern shore of the Seyhan Reservoir.
 In 2008, it was ranked one of the top 500 universities in the world according to research conducted by Blackwell Publishing, Quacquarelli Symonds and The Times.
 It was founded in 1973 following the merger of the colleges of Agriculture and Medicine.
 Its campus has many cultural, social and athletic facilities for its 40,000 students.

 Adana University for Science and Technology is a newer state university with nine faculties, two institutions and a college.